Buntun Bridge

-Buntun Bridge (Talletay ta Buntun; Rangtáy ti Buntun; Tulay ng Buntun) is a river bridge that stretches from Tuguegarao City to Solana in Cagayan and spans the Cagayan River, the largest river basin in the Philippines.
-It forms part of the Santiago-Tuguegarao Road (designated as N51 by the Department of Public Works and Highways highway routing system), a major junction of the Pan-Philippine Highway.
+The Buntun Bridge (Talletay ta Buntun; Rangtáy ti Buntun; Tulay ng Buntun) is a river bridge that stretches from Tuguegarao City to Solana in Cagayan and spans the Cagayan River, the largest river basin in the Philippines.
+It forms part of the Santiago–Tuguegarao Road (designated as N51 by the Department of Public Works and Highways highway routing system), a major junction of the Pan-Philippine Highway.
 It was the longest bridge in the Philippines upon its opening in 1969, surpassed in 1973 by the San Juanico Bridge.

 A popular belief is that the bridge is long enough for a person to recite the entire Philippine National Anthem while traversing.